EVE banner

 That Fall the planning grant from the Ohio Humanities Council was approved.
 In December, 2010 the Buckeye Trail Association made a grant to help with matching funds for the Ohio Humanities Council Grant.
 These two grants would provide funds for research and planning to determine what materials were available for Phase 2 -- the first-person character program and the video documentary.
 They paid for trips to visit daughter Lucy Seeds in Florida and Great Granddaughter Marjorie Wood in Gallipolis, Ohio to allow us to get filmed interviews and pictures about Emma and her life.

-Having completed the planning, we are now ready to raise funds to create the first-person character program and the video documentary.
-For more information, see our special Grandma Gatewood page.
+Having completed the planning, we were now ready to raise funds to create the first-person character program and the video documentary.

 Just in case you think that walking the 2, 178 miles of The Appalachian Trail THREE times is more than enough to put Emma in the ranks of Amazing Americans, consider these facts: